chiragcj96/Material-Swapping-Application/README.md

 <b> Page Structure </b>

 All pages use the following foundational layout structure:<br>
-•	Full-width containers of sensible height for (1) page header area, (2) area for user specific navigation elements, (3) page footer area.
+•	Full-width containers of sensible height for (1) page header area, (2) area for user specific navigation elements, (3) page footer area.<br>
-•	Partial-width containers of the same height sensibly divided for (1) general site navigation and (2) main content area.
+•	Partial-width containers of the same height sensibly divided for (1) general site navigation and (2) main content area.<br>

 <b> Page 1 – Home Page </b>

-Common content elements described here (navigation, header, footer) also apply to the other pages:-
+Common content elements described here (navigation, header, footer) also apply to the other pages:- <br>
-•	Logo / primary branding in the header.
+•	Logo / primary branding in the header. <br>
-•	Placeholder for login name.
+•	Placeholder for login name.<br>
-•	Breadcrumb for current place in site structure.
+•	Breadcrumb for current place in site structure. <br>
-•	Representative links for user-specific navigation (sign-in, my Meals, my swaps, cart). o My Meals link provide navigation to user’s meals for swap page.
+•	Representative links for user-specific navigation (sign-in, my Meals, my swaps, cart).<br> o My Meals link provide navigation to user’s meals for swap page. <br>
-•	Representative links for general site navigation (home, catalog, store, about, etc.). o	Categories link provide navigation to category page.
+•	Representative links for general site navigation (home, catalog, store, about, etc.).<br>
+  o	Categories link provide navigation to category page.<br>

 <b>Page 2 – Categories Page</b>

-This page provides the following content / functionality in addition to common content:-
+This page provides the following content / functionality in addition to common content:-<br>
-•	All Categories of items.
+•	All Categories of items. <br>
-•	All items per category.
+•	All items per category.<br>
-•	All item listings link to the same item page.
+•	All item listings link to the same item page.<br>
-•	Representative footer information (copyright, etc.)
+•	Representative footer information (copyright, etc.) <br>

 <b>Page 3 – Item Detail</b>

-This page provides the following content / functionality in addition to common content:-
+This page provides the following content / functionality in addition to common content:-<br>
-•	Picture of item.
+•	Picture of item. <br>
-•	Item highlights, including category and average rating.
+•	Item highlights, including category and average rating. <br>
-•	Item detail description.
+•	Item detail description. <br>
-•	Button to add the item to items for swap list.
+•	Button to add the item to items for swap list.<br>

 <b>Page 4 – My Books</b>

-This page provides the following content / functionality in addition to common content:-
+This page provides the following content / functionality in addition to common content:-<br>
-•	Main content container provides a table structure listing a representative item, rating average (stars > 0), and description.
+•	Main content container provides a table structure listing a representative item, rating average (stars > 0), and description. <br>
-•	“Update” button links to the “item” page.
+•	“Update” button links to the “item” page.<br>
-•	“Delete” button links back to the “myItems” page.
+•	“Delete” button links back to the “myItems” page.<br>